coyoteclan/CYT-Bot/README.md

 - Get Server status
 - Ban a player from discord
 - Unban a player from discord
+- Added the function to remove color tags from player name
+- Bot now watches the reports file for new reports

+## Changes
+- Organized the code

 ## Requirements
 - Python 3.8.10 or later